ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: exported_sample_clock_timebase_output_terminal

     Specifies the terminal to which to export the Sample clock timebase.
-If you specify a divisor with the NIFGEN_ATTR_EXPORTED_SAMPLE_CLOCK_TIMEBASE_DIVISOR attribute,   the Sample clock exported with the NIFGEN_ATTR_EXPORTED_SAMPLE_CLOCK_TIMEBASE_OUTPUT_TERMINAL  attribute is the value of the Sample clock timebase after it is divided-down.
+If you specify a divisor with the :py:data:`nifgen.Session.exported_sample_clock_timebase_divisor` attribute,   the Sample clock exported with the :py:data:`nifgen.Session.exported_sample_clock_timebase_output_terminal`  attribute is the value of the Sample clock timebase after it is divided-down.
 For a list of the terminals available on your device, refer to the Device Routes tab in MAX.
-    To change the device configuration, call niFgen_AbortGeneration or wait for the generation to complete.
+    To change the device configuration, call :py:meth:`nifgen.Session.abort` or wait for the generation to complete.